dgwhited/guardduty-runbooks/runbooks/impact-runtime-bitcoindomainrequest-reputation.md

 ----------------------------------------------

-### An Amazon EC2 instance or a container is querying a low reputation domain name that is associated with cryptocurrency-related activity.
+### An Amazon EC2 instance or a container is querying a low reputation domain name that is associated with cryptocurrency\-related activity.

 **Default severity: High**